-A hundred years ago, the world was awash in songs, poems and paintings about the Titanic.
-And then came movies.
+A hundred years ago, the world was awash in songs, poems, films and paintings about the Titanic.

-The sheer scale of the tragedy with such great loss of life and the fact that it happened on the largest ship of its time would in themselves make the story significant but there are some extra elements caught the popular imagination and have kept it gripped ever since.
+The sheer scale of the tragedy alone makes RMS Titanic’s story a significant one.
+But there are other elements of the infamous story that caught the popular imagination and have kept it gripped ever since.

-Both the ship and specifically its sinking have been popular themes for artists and live within a long history of maritime tragedies being immortalised in paint.
-The National Maritime Museum has a number of outstanding paintings of the Titanic.
+Both the ship itself, and its sinking have been popular themes for artists and live within a long history of maritime tragedies being immortalised in paint.
+The National Maritime Museum has a number of outstanding paintings of the Titanic, including a pencil drawing of the ship sinking, drawn by a steward aboard the ship.
+This is the only depiction of the ship sinking by a survivor of the disaster.

 An affront to God